Hero Image

 Pork Trends

-The pork tenderloin market continued sharply lower.
-Supply is good, but demand is becoming variable, according to analysts.
-The USDA continues to report varying levels of promotional frequency in the retail space.
-Historically, the tenderloin market has been somewhat volatile during March, and tends to remain rangebound.
+The pork tenderloin market continued to edge slightly higher.
+Supply is good, while demand has been fair and variable, according to analysts.
+The USDA continues to report varying levels of promotional frequency in the retail space, with last week remaining steady compared to the prior week.
+Historically, the market begins to show more of a propensity to push higher in May, as seasonal factors come into play.

 Butts arrow up